 SLICE has been recognized nationally for its work in helping students examine issues of justice, diversity and social responsibility through service learning.

-For the fourth straight year, CSU Dominguez Hills has been recognized for its commitment to the community and the hours it gives to schools and nonprofits.
+For the fIFTH straight year, CSU Dominguez Hills has been recognized for its commitment to the community and the hours it gives to schools and nonprofits.
 CSUDH was listed on the 2010 President's Higher Education Community Service Honor Roll with distinction for exemplary service.
+This year, we were chosen to receive the top award for General Community Engagement!
+We are incredibly proud of all of the hard work our students, faculty, and staff engaging with our local to global communities. http://www.csudhnews.com/2014/12/presidents-honor-roll/

 Cal State University, Dominguez Hills has been named as a Presidential Award Finalist in the 2013 President’s Higher Education Community Service Honor Roll by the Corporation for National and Community Service.
 The Honor Roll recognizes higher education institutions that reflect the values of exemplary community service and achieve meaningful outcomes in their communities.
 Your selection to the Honor Roll is recognition from the highest levels of the federal government of your commitment to service and civic engagement on your campus and in our nation.